ProPupok/Bilingual-speech-recognition/docs/development-process.md

 Team follows an iterative development process organized into 1-week sprints.
 All work must be tracked via the project's Issue Tracker to ensure full traceability

 **Work Status Workflow:**
-1. **Backlog:** Task is defined, estimated, and prioritized
+1. **TO DO** Task is defined, estimated, and prioritized
 2. **In Progress:** The task is assigned to a developer; a dedicated feature branch is created
+3. **READY** The task is ready to be implemented
-3. **Review:** Code development is complete.
+4. **Review:** Code development is complete.
 A Pull/Merge Request is opened.
 Automated checks run, and peer reviews are conducted
-4. **Done:** The task meets the Definition of Done, the branch is merged into `main`, and the issue is closed
+5. **Done:** The task meets the Definition of Done, the branch is merged into `main`, and the issue is closed

 ## 2. Definition of Done (DoD)